 - pinch of salt

-- 1 10 oz .package frozen cauliflower rice, partially cooked al dente
+- 1 10 oz .package frozen cauliflower rice *

 - Cook the cauliflower rice for approximately 3 minutes in microwave or in a skillet.
 The rice should not be fully cooked, but still slightly firm.

-- Pour rice into a clean kitchen bowl and wring out as much liquid as possible.
+- Pour rice into a clean kitchen towel and wring out as much liquid as possible.
 Leave in the towel and set aside while you make the pudding.

 - Lightly grease or butter 2 quart casserole dish.

-- Stir in the vanilla, salt and spices .
+- Stir in the sweetener, vanilla, salt and spices .
 Fold in the cauliflower rice

 - Pour pudding into the prepared casserole dish

 - Put casserole into a larger pan with water up to about an inch or so onto the casserole dish.